Kicksecure/privleap/README.md

   perform the action, or whether the action doesn't even exist.

 `privleapd` will only send any of the above server-sent messages exactly once per session, and will only parse the first one of each of the above client-sent messages per session. `privleapd` will terminate the session immediately after sending `UNAUTHORIZED`, or immediately after sending both `RESULT_STDOUT` and `RESULT_STDERR`.
-A `CHALLENGE` must be responded to by the client within 30 seconds, or `privleapd` will send `UNAUTHORIZED` and terminate the session.
-It is an error for the client to send more than one of the above client-sent messages per second, and doing so will result in `privleapd` forcibly disconnecting the client.
+It is an error for the client to send more than one of the above client-sent messages per session, and doing so will result in `privleapd` forcibly disconnecting the client.

-In actual operation, the client (most likely `leap`) is expected to open a session with `privleapd` and send a `SIGNAL` message.
-If the user it authorized to trigger the action corresponding to this signal, `privleapd` will respond with `TRIGGER` upon triggering the action, then will send `RESULT_STDOUT` and `RESULT_STDERR` once the action completes.
-If the action requires identify verification, `privleapd` will instead respond with `CHALLENGE`, and `leap` is expected to reply to the challenge with a `RESPONSE`.
-If the response is valid, `privleapd` will send `TRIGGER`, then `RESULT_STDOUT` and `RESULT_STDERR` once the action is complete.
-If a bad `RESPONSE` is sent, if the user isn't permitted by the configuration to trigger the action, or if the requested action doesn't exist, `privleapd` will send `UNAUTHORIZED`.
+In actual operation, the client (most likely `leaprun`) is expected to open a session with `privleapd` and send a `SIGNAL` message.
+If the user is authorized to trigger the action corresponding to this signal, `privleapd` will respond with `TRIGGER` upon triggering the action, then will send `RESULT_STDOUT` and `RESULT_STDERR` once the action completes.

-## TODO:
+## Potential future development:

-* Identity verification isn't a thing yet at all.
+* Right now privleap is designed only to allow running specific actions as root without a password, without the dangers of sudo.
+It would make it much more useful if it was able to handle identity verification.
+This could be done with `CHALLENGE` and `CHALLENGE_PASS` messages from the server, and a `RESPONSE` message from the client.
+This would only allow for simple password-based (or similar) auth though.
+PAM could potentially also be used, but trying to forward PAM auth requests over a socket could be extremely difficult or impossible, so in practice this would probably end up bypassing PAM, which is potentially livable but not ideal.
-* Probably just offload all of the identity junk to PAM, which has this down to a science at this point
+* We don't share the exit code of the action with the client yet.